samboozle/quince/README.md

 **quince** is a drum machine toy inspired by http://emberbeats.gavinjoyce.com.
-Some of the logic, and one of the song presets (a favorite of mine), is the borrowed from that app.
+Some of the logic, and one of the song presets (a favorite of mine), is borrowed from that app.
 This app is in its MVP form and is, admittedly, janky.
 I hope you enjoy it regardless.

 [The demo for **quince** lives on Netlify.](https://mystifying-lamport-66aca0.netlify.app/)